NASA-SW-VnV/CoCoSim/INSTALL.md

 >cd $PATH_TO_CoCoSim/scripts
 >./install_cocosim
 ```
-where $PATH_TO_CoCoSim should be replaced by your path.
+where $PATH_TO_CoCoSim should be replaced by your path to CoCosim folder.

 install_cocosim script assumes the operating system provides:
     bash, basename, dirname, mkdir, touch, sed, date,